hxtree/galaxyops/services/README.md

 # Services

 This directory contains deployable organization services.

 Services within this directory SHOULD contain the business logic.
-Each service MUST be independent of any other service project.
+Each service MUST be independent of any other service project; a service should not have a dependencies on another service.
 Deleting or adding a service SHOULD only involve changing the monorepo config `rush.json` file and the actual project folder.

 All folders within this directory contains a package consisting of the source code and the IaC used to deploy the package.